 Hello Future Parents,

 I am so glad that you’re reading this, and that you are doing your due diligence.
-And I know, this can seem completely overwhelming- hang in there!
+And I know, this can seem completely overwhelming — hang in there!
 Honestly, right now there is only one sperm bank that I can recommend, and that is The Sperm Bank of California (TSBC).
-Maybe it’s because they are a non-profit, they do seem to try a bit harder to keep accurate records and to act in a more responsible and ethical manner.
-They are not perfect, but do seem to try harder to contact donors when a child turns 18, not just send a generic letter in the mail, as some banks, like California Cryobank have done.
+Maybe because they are a non-profit, they do seem to try a bit harder to keep accurate records and to act in a more responsible and ethical manner.
+They are not perfect, but they do seem to try harder to contact donors when a child turns 18, not just send a generic letter in the mail, as some banks (such as California Cryobank) have done.
 Or not responding, or claiming that donors are not really “open” at all, as some banks do.
-TSBC’s “informed consent” form (on our Which Sperm Bank page) that you’d need to sign, implies that you or your child shouldn’t contact donors or half siblings outside the scope of their mutual consent/age 18 recommendations, but this is unenforceable as anyone can contact anyone, at any time – and, your child is not signing or agreeing to anything.
+TSBC’s “informed consent” form (on our Which Sperm Bank page), which you’d need to sign, implies that you or your child shouldn’t contact donors or half-siblings outside the scope of their mutual consent/age 18 recommendations, but this is unenforceable because anyone can contact anyone, at any time — and your child is not signing or agreeing to anything.

-We think that 18 is an arbitrary number, only in place to protect the sperm bank’s liabilities.
+We think that 18 is an arbitrary number, only in place to protect the sperm banks’ liabilities.
 That’s why any family can make contact at any time on the Donor Sibling Registry (DSR).
-(Children under 18 do need their parent’s permission).
-There is no psycho-social research that recommends waiting until age 18, and a lot of research and that does show the benefits of connecting early on in a child’s life.
-If a child could have the opportunity to grow up knowing their first-degree genetic relatives, then why deliberately keep them from him/her?
+(Children under 18 do need their parents’ permission.)
+There is no psycho-social research that recommends waiting until age 18, and a lot of research does show the benefits of connecting early on in a child’s life.
+If a child could have the opportunity to grow up knowing their first-degree genetic relatives, then why deliberately prevent that contact?

-Some sperm banks “claim” to limit numbers of children, but the truth is…you can’t limit until you actually have accurate records, which none do, as reporting births is voluntary.
-Some sperm banks have estimated that only 20-40% of women actually report back their births back to the sperm banks.
-The DSR has many half sibling groups of more than 100.
-Xytex and Fairfax are the two sperm banks with the most number of very large half sibling groups.
+Some sperm banks “claim” to limit numbers of children, but the truth is ... you can’t limit until you actually have accurate records, which none do, because reporting births is voluntary.
+Some sperm banks have estimated that only 20%-40% of women actually report back their births back to the sperm banks.
+The DSR has many half-sibling groups of more than 100.
+Xytex and Fairfax are the two sperm banks with the most number of very large half-sibling groups.

-Sharing medical information with half sibling families and donors on the DSR is oftentimes the only way to know about this type of important medical information.
-Families should never rely on sperm banks to contact families when medical issues arise, as most often they are unaware, and even when they are made aware, we know that they frequently do not update the families.
+Sharing medical information with half-sibling families and donors on the DSR is often the only way to know about this type of important medical information.
+Families should never rely on sperm banks to contact families when medical issues arise, because most often they are unaware — and even when they are made aware, we know that they frequently do not update the families.

-I would definitely steer clear of the big banks such as California Cryobank, Xytex, Fairfax/CLI/Pacific Reproductive Services (PRS), NW Cryobank, the US “Scandinavian” sperm banks like Seattle/European Sperm Bank/Cryos, or New England Cryogenic (NECC).
-I used California Cryobank, and could never recommend them, as on many occasions I haven’t found them to be honest.
-See the Johnson vs. California Cryobank case (the sperm bank deleted Polycystic Kidney Disease from a donor’s profile), this O magazine Article , and my Blog entry on the DSR.
-At least two sperm banks, Fairfax and NECC have not let their donors know their own donor numbers, trying to actually prohibit the sharing and updating of information by donors with families on the DSR.
+I would definitely steer clear of the big banks such as California Cryobank, Xytex, Fairfax/CLI/Pacific Reproductive Services (PRS), NW Cryobank, the U.S. “Scandinavian” sperm banks such as Seattle/European Sperm Bank/Cryos, or New England Cryogenic (NECC).
+I used California Cryobank, but I could never recommend them because on many occasions I haven’t found them to be honest.
+See the Johnson v.
+California Cryobank case (the sperm bank deleted Polycystic Kidney Disease from a donor’s profile), this O Magazine article, and my blog entry on the DSR.
+At least two sperm banks, Fairfax and NECC, have not let their donors know their own donor numbers, trying to actually prohibit the sharing and updating of information by donors with families on the DSR.

-Please read ALL the articles in my Huffington Post Blog, as they contain a lot of information you won’t find anywhere else, for example: “10 Things your Doctor or Sperm Bank Won’t tell you”.
-I highly recommend reading Finding Our Families: A First-Of-Its Kind Book for Donor Conceived People and Their Families, as it’s everything I wish I would have known when I was beginning my journey as a parent of a donor conceived child.
+Please read ALL the articles in my Huffington Post blog; they contain a lot of information you won’t find anywhere else — for example: 10 Things Your Doctor, Clinic or Sperm Bank Won’t Tell You.
+I highly recommend reading Finding Our Families: A First-Of-Its Kind Book for Donor-Conceived People and Their Families; it’s everything I wish I would have known when I was beginning my journey as a parent of a donor-conceived child.

-We just submitted (July 2017) an FDA Citizen’s Petition with 173 powerful comments, stories and testimonials from parents, donors and donor conceived people that should be read by anyone wishing to learn more about the reproductive medicine industry.
+In July 2017, we submitted an FDA Citizen’s Petition with 173 powerful comments, stories, and testimonials from parents, donors, and donor-conceived people that should be read by anyone wishing to learn more about the reproductive medicine industry.